Case Closed: The Last Wizard of the Century: Release

 In Japan, the film earned a distributors' income (rentals) of ¥1.45 billion, and a total box office gross of ¥2.6 billion.

-The Last Wizard of the Century was released in the U.S. December 29, 2009.
+The Last Wizard of the Century was released in the U.S. on December 29, 2009.
 Funimation owns the publishing rights for the English version.

 In the popularity poll of 19 successive Case Closed films held in 2016, this work won the 7th place.

 Home media

 VHS

-Detective Conan: The Last Wizard of the Century, was released on VHS on April 12, 2000 by Polydor Records.
+Detective Conan: The Last Wizard of the Century, was released on VHS on April 12, 2003 by Polydor Records.

 Region 2 DVD

-Polydor Records released the film in a DVD format on March 28, 2001.
+Polydor Records released the film in a DVD format on September 30, 2002.
 A new DVD was released on February 25, 2011, significantly lowering the original price and added the trailer as a special feature.

 Region 1 DVD

 Detective Conan: The Last Wizard of the Century was licensed by FUNimation Entertainment on July 17, 2009 under the name Case Closed - Movie: The Last Wizard of the Century.
 It was released straight to DVD on December 29, 2009.